binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ---
 ## Rule 801d2 Hearsay Exemption Statements by Opposing Party including Co-Conspirators

-An **opposing party's statement** is an exemption to the rule against hearsay if **made by the opposing party in an individual or representative capacity**, or **by the opposing party’s agent or employee** within the scope of that relationship or while it existed and within the scope of their duties. [^29] An opposing party's statement is not hearsay if it was **made by the party’s co-conspirator during and in furtherance of the conspiracy.** Neither declarant nor conspiracy have to be charged. **Proponent must offer additional evidence** that a conspiracy existed and that the party and declarant were members of the conspiracy.
-A conspiracy is loosely defined as a joint venture or common plan.
-If established, a conspiracy exists until the parties are arrested or collaborate with law enforcement, extricate themselves from the conspiracy, or the conspiracy completes its end.  [^30] [^31] [^32]
+An **opposing party's statement** is an exemption to the rule against hearsay if it was made by the opposing party in their individual capacity or by their agent or employee within the scope of their relationship or duties, or if it was **made by the party’s co-conspirator during and in furtherance of the conspiracy.** Neither declarant nor conspiracy have to be charged. **The proponent must offer additional evidence** that a conspiracy existed and that the party and declarant were members of the conspiracy.
+A conspiracy is a joint venture or common plan.
+A conspiracy exists until the parties are arrested or collaborate with law enforcement, extricate themselves from the conspiracy, or the conspiracy completes its end.
 The rationale behind **Rule 801** is estoppel, not reliability.
 Estoppel is a judicial device that holds a party responsible for all statements they make and therefore "estops" them from objecting to their own statement on grounds that it is unreliable.
-However, a declarant can always take the stand and explain.
+However, a declarant can always take the stand and explain.  [^29] [^30] [^31] [^32]

 [^29]:Baines v.
 Walgreen 863 F.3d 656 (7th Cir.
 2007) *illustrates opposing party's statement made by agent or employee; also illustrates hearsay within hearsay* (Baines allowed to admit Martin's statement that Ruehs stated that Birch told Ruehs not to hire Baines because Martin was a Walgreen's employee and Ruehs was her supervisor and statements were within the scope of employment, and because innermost level of testimony [what Birch said to Ruehs] was not a statement but a command)